robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 ## Choosing software

 I split the post into [Part 1]({% post_url 2022-04-18-molecular-notes-part-1 %}) and Part 2 to emphasise the difference between philosophy and implementation.
 Molecular Notes (as a note-taking philosophy) is not tied to any particular software tool.
-In fact, the only non-negotiable constraint is strong support for bidirectional links – inline links to other notes which can also be traversed backwards (such that you can easily see which notes link to the current note).
+The only non-negotiable constraint is strong support for bidirectional links – inline links to other notes which can also be traversed backwards (such that you can easily see which notes link to the current note).

 Depending on your workflows, you may have other requirements for an app.
 For me, some other minimum requirements are: